Apostille on Power of Attorney FAQs

-A Power of Attorney is a document which is created by one person or a company giving the rights to another Person/Company to act on their behalf during legal matters.
-These documents are typically created when matters are taking place overseas when the person giving the Power is unable to attend.
-Usually these documents are signed in the presence of a UK Notary Public or Solicitor before being sent to our office for the apostille.
+A Power of Attorney is a document which is created by one person or a company giving the rights to another person/company to act on their behalf during legal matters.
+These documents are typically created when matters are taking place overseas when the person ‘giving the power’ is unable to attend in person.
+Usually, these documents are signed in the presence of a UK Notary Public or Solicitor before being sent to our office for the apostille.

 In many circumstances you will be provided with a Power of Attorney from a legal firm overseas that needs to act on your behalf.
-If you have not been given one and need your Power of Attorney to be written up professionally then you can contact a UK Solicitor/Notaries firm who will be willing to do this for you.
+If you have not been given one, and need your Power of Attorney to be written up professionally, then you can contact a UK Solicitor/Notaries firm who will be willing to do this for you.
 To prepare the document you will need to provide points to the Solicitor/Notary of what information needs to be included in the document.
 They will then be able to create this for you.
 An alternative option to this is using a template you can find on the internet.
-On some sites you can find examples of previous Powers of Attorney which you can follow and on others you are able to edit these with your own information.
+On some sites you can find examples or sample Powers of Attorneys which you can follow and on some sites you are able to edit these with your own information.

 To legalise a power of attorney (POA) with an apostille certificate it must be signed by a UK solicitor or notary public before the document is sent to us for the apostille to be issued.
 The notary is signing the POA as a witness so the person issuing the power of attorney will need to visit a local notary in the UK to sign the document.